Mookie Betts Player Props: Dodgers vs. Diamondbacks

-The Los Angeles Dodgers and Mookie Betts, who went 1-for-3 with a home run and an RBI last time in action, take on Madison Bumgarner and the Arizona Diamondbacks at Dodger Stadium, Saturday at 9:10 PM ET.
+The Los Angeles Dodgers and Mookie Betts, who went 1-for-3 with a double last time in action, take on Zach Davies and the Arizona Diamondbacks at Dodger Stadium, Sunday at 4:10 PM ET.

-In his last game, he notched a home run while going 1-for-3 against the Diamondbacks.
+He had a one-hit performance in his last game (1-for-3) against the Diamondbacks.

 Mookie Betts Game Info & Props vs. the Diamondbacks